ing-bank/baker/docs.md

 mkdocs serve
 ```

-This will run a server on port `8000`
+This will run an http server serving the site on port `8000`

-All .md files under docs are automatically added
+All `.md` files under docs are automatically added.

-To publish the site on the gh-pages branch you can run
+When you have made changes you can publish the site on the `gh-pages` branch

 ```
 mkdocs gh-deploy